10 Ways to Cut Your Grocery Bill in Spain

 #9 Avoid Grocery Street Vendors

-Selling without a permit is illegal, but there have been cases of people selling foods unfit for human consumption so take care.
+Selling without a permit is illegal, but more worrying is that there have been cases of people selling foods unfit for human consumption.

 #10 Find the Cheapest Supermarket in Your Region